Nettle Leaf

 • Germany: Approved by Commission E for medicinal applications

-For those interested in smoking blends, nettle leaf faces no specific legal barriers in most places.
+For those interested in smoking blends, nettle leaf faces no specific legal barriers in most countries.
 Commercial smoking blend regulations may vary by location and packaging requirements.
 Some regions require age verification for herbal smoking products, similar to tobacco alternatives.

 Commercial nettle products follow standard herbal supplement regulations.
 Sellers must comply with labeling requirements and cannot make unsubstantiated health claims.
 The GRAS status makes nettle particularly accessible for home blending projects.